 In my opinion, advertising is not dead; it just imploded.
 A marketing channel implodes when no longer helps you to achieve growth due to an increased number of people using it.
 Digital ads are getting over their implosion status, integrating with augmented and virtual reality, as well as leveraging tech to create new forms of engagement.

 A self-limiting channel is SEO; the latter will never experience the implosion effect of digital ads.
 This is because SEO success is limited to a fixed number of users, regardless of how many users are leveraging SEO for achieving success.
-PR is another great example of another self-limiting channel.
+Media coverage is another great example of another self-limiting channel.
 Business owners use PR to leverage the credibility of media and journalists.
 Think about Forbes, and let’s assume that 0.1% of businesses can get mentioned in the outlet.
 These businesses leverage these mentions to prove that they “made it,” that they are great businesses, and that’s why they have been mentioned in Forbes.
 But now think about Medium.
 Since Medium is a self-publishing platform, everybody can get in Medium.
 Hence, there is no business that would write in their site “seen in Medium,” because that would bring no authority to that business.

 In the example above, Forbes has to limit the number of placements on their platform to keep its effectiveness.
 This principle is what makes PR a non-implosive channel.